 It's surprising that only one in four job listings currently lists flexible work as a benefit when doing so is a proven way to stand out to prospective employees.
 However, there is no use in companies making these claims if they can't be backed up through actions.
 While flexible working isn't tied to physical, space-related changes, there are a few methods that can be implemented within your organization to enable productive flexible working.

-Organizations can create smarter workdays by installing a variety of different areas in the office.
+Organizations can create more flexible workdays by installing a variety of different areas in the office.
 This will help teams and individuals to find spaces that match their unique schedules and allow them to work more effectively.
 Etsy is a great example of this, having gone above and beyond to meet employee needs.
 After speaking to their employees about what they wanted from their workday, Etsy implemented showers for commuters, a yoga studio, a quiet room, and work-stands for quick meetings.
-By similarly understanding employee desires and creating spaces that reflect employees’ real flexible working tendencies, companies can forge their own smart workdays.
+By similarly understanding employee desires and creating spaces that reflect employees’ real flexible working tendencies, companies can optimize their office spaces.